bakkenbaeck/android-handbook/android-style-guide.md

 # Android Style Guide

-The intention of this guide is to provide a set of conventions that encourage good code that are specific to the Android environment.
+The intention of this guide is to provide a set of conventions that encourage good code that is specific to the Android environment.

 ## In General